-Roasting coffee in your wood oven
+Roasting coffee beens in wood fired ovens

 For the past 7 years I have been roasting our household coffee in the wood oven, and while I don’t claim to be an expert, I have now roasted over 300 times and you can’t help but learn a few things along the way.

 First thing, Why bother?
 Well, by buying green beans you will find it a whole lot cheaper than at the gourmet coffee store.
 I can buy organic, shade tree, fair trade, ethical coffee, in bulk delivered to my door in the Canadian outback for $4 a lb.
 That very same stuff roasted can cost you from $12 -$16.
 You can get regular non organic Brazilian for much, much less.

 Green coffee is not taxed when it comes in to most countries, and here in Canada it’s considered food, so it isn’t taxed when you buy it either.

-Second, it’s just so fresh,…….. unless you have a nearby coffee roaster you are buying stale coffee.
-Starbucks for instance, has to let their their coffee sit around for several days before shipping, because fresh roasted coffee de-gasses for up to 1-3 days [depending on the variety] , so it will blow up those foil bags if they don’t.
-Fresh roasted coffee is fantastic, you can make it really strong [we make espresso] and it is never bitter.
+Second, it’s just so fresh, unless you have a nearby coffee roaster you are buying stale coffee.
+Starbucks for instance, has to let their their coffee sit around for several days before shipping, because fresh roasted coffee de-gasses for up to 1-3 days (depending on the variety), so it will blow up those foil bags if they don’t.
+Fresh roasted coffee is fantastic, you can make it really strong (we make espresso) and it is never bitter.

-Thirdly,…… heck! who needs any more reasons …..…..
+Thirdly, heck!
+Who needs any more reasons.

 Now you need some beans.
 Do an internet search for green coffee beans in your locale.
-I have been using greenbeanery.ca [a green bean source in Toronto that ships North America wide] for all the time I’ve been roasting.
+I have been using greenbeanery.ca (a green bean source in Toronto that ships North America wide) for all the time I’ve been roasting.

-Right at the moment I have Peruvian, Bolivian, and Nicaraguan on hand .. ..in it’s green state coffee beans will last for years..……. roasted they start to change flavour in a week.
+Right at the moment I have Peruvian, Bolivian, and Nicaraguan on hand – in it’s green state coffee beans will last for years – roasted they start to change flavor in a week.
 Some varieties say they are better for espresso, but I dark roast them all and they taste fine.

 I made a roaster out of two dollar store stainless steel sieves.
-I made a wire hinge on one side, bent up a little clasp for the the other side and welded up a skid plate and long handle [see photo] , now this works fine for me, but if you don’t have access to a welder you can use a baking tray with a rim ..
+I made a wire hinge on one side, bent up a little clasp for the the other side and welded up a skid plate and long handle (see photo), now this works fine for me, but if you don’t have access to a welder you can use a baking tray with a rim.

-With the dollar store roaster I wait till the soot is almost burned off the dome, clear a passage down the middle of the coals, and slide the roaster back and forth with a jigging motion that keeps the beans rotating .. this will take between 8 and 12 minutes depending on the quantity and how hot your oven is.
+With the dollar store roaster I wait till the soot is almost burned off the dome, clear a passage down the middle of the coals, and slide the roaster back and forth with a jigging motion that keeps the beans rotating – this will take between 8 and 12 minutes depending on the quantity and how hot your oven is.
 My dollar store roaster can handle 1 1/4 lb.

-Remove the roaster and empty the beans on to a baking sheet, at this point if they are a little light you can leave them in a heap while they smoke, then spread them out, or if they look good, spread them out, give them a light mist of water [ the commercial roasters use compressed cold air ] to stop them from going too far.
+Remove the roaster and empty the beans on to a baking sheet, at this point if they are a little light you can leave them in a heap while they smoke, then spread them out, or if they look good, spread them out, give them a light mist of water (the commercial roasters use compressed cold air) to stop them from going too far.

 For way too many months of the year I can put the whole tray down in a snow drift and stop them in their tracks.
 (How I fire my pizza oven in winter months.)

-Like with cooking, you will make mistakes, but as with cooking you can still eat your mistakes or in this case drink them .
+So there you go, fantastic coffee made easy, at a price that’ll make you pinch yourself.
+How cool is that?
+Like with cooking, you will make mistakes, but as with cooking you can still eat your mistakes or in this case drink them in form of coffee.